Posted on | January 22, 2012 | 34 Comments

 But me?
 “Not Good Enough for BlogCon,” IYKWIMAITYD.

 It would be wrong, however, to let such grim memories mar the conclusion of this South Carolina sojourn.
-Merely to have made it this far along the 2012 campaign trail is a wonderful accomplishment, one that provokes amazement from some of the profession peers I encounter.
+Merely to have made it this far along the 2012 campaign trail is a wonderful accomplishment, one that provokes amazement from some of the professional peers I encounter.
 And just the fact that I keep showing up — at debates, at town-hall meetings, at campaign rallies — is something that evokes expressions of disbelief from some of those whose travel is of the all-expenses-paid variety.
 “Do you really do all this on PayPal contributions?
 Readers really pay your way?”

 Absolutely, and what’s wrong with that?
 Am I not, in some sense, like the discount merchant you sometimes see on late-night TV ads?